AdguardTeam/KnowledgeBase/docs/adguard-for-android/installation.md

     ![Enable HTTPS filtering on Android 7-9.
 Step 2 *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/cert_2.jpg)

-    If you have Android 10+ on your device, then after creating a local VPN, you will see the main app screen with a snack bar at the bottom: tap *Enable* and follow the instructions on the next screen or check [this article](solving-problems/manual-certificate.md) for more information.
+    If you have Android 10+ on your device, then after creating a local VPN, you will see the main app screen with a snack bar at the bottom with a suggestion to enable HTTPS filtering: tap *Enable* and follow the instructions on the next screen or check [the article about certificate installation](solving-problems/manual-certificate.md) for more information.

     ![Enable HTTPS filtering *mobile_border](https://cdn.adtidy.org/content/kb/ad_blocker/android/installation/fl_5.png)